 In 2012, John D McGinnis was chosen by the people of the 79th Legislative District in Blair County to represent them in the Pennsylvania House of Representatives.
-He was elected to a second term in 2014.
+He was elected to a third term in 2016.

-During the 2015-16 legislative session, John serves on four committees: Game and Fisheries, Local Government, Urban Affairs, and Veterans Affairs and Emergency Services
+During the 2017-18 legislative session, John serves on four committees: Education, Labor and Industry, Tourism and Recreational Development, and Urban Affairs.

 A Pennsylvania native, John was born in Latrobe and grew up in Norristown.
 After graduating from the University of Notre Dame in 1976, he worked as a Catholic school teacher for almost a decade before becoming a university administrator at Notre Dame.

 In 1987, John received a Master of Science in Business Administration from Indiana University South Bend and in 1993 graduated with a Ph.D. in finance from Penn State University.

 He has earned the CFA Charter and was an active charter holder from 1999 to 2013.
 He has also earned the Certified Financial Planner designation from the CFP Board of Standards.

 John attained the rank of associate professor of finance at Penn State Altoona prior to his election to the General Assembly.
 He was an award-winning teacher at Penn State and an author of numerous papers that have been printed in scholarly journals and popular publications.
 In recognition of distinguished service to Penn State, John was awarded emeritus status by the university upon his retirement in June 2014.